malmostad/wag/index.md

 {:.preamble}

 ## Purpose
-The City of Malmö's Web Application Guidelines (WAG) and the global assets are used by web based applications within the organization to give the end user a consistent expirience of the intranet independently of the different technical systems behind the services.
+The City of Malmö's Web Application Guidelines (WAG) and the global assets are used by web based applications within the organization to give the end user a consistent experience of the intranet independently of the different technical systems behind the services.

 Please contact kominteamet@malmo.se for questions about the WAG.